xavibeltranurbano/QEI-Net/Readme.md

 - **7-Feature-based FCN (7-FCN-QEI-Net)**: Building on the [8]'s approach, this model incorporates four additional features to enhance the robustness and accuracy of the quality assessment.
 The integration of these comprehensive features allows for a more nuanced analysis of the ASL CBF maps.

-- **Deep learning-based regression model (QEI-Net)**: A deep learning-based regression model specifically tailored for assessing the QEI of ASL CBF maps.
+- **Deep learning-based regression model (Reg-QEI-Net)**: A deep learning-based regression model specifically tailored for assessing the QEI of ASL CBF maps.
 QEI-Net employs advanced neural network architectures to process the raw imaging data directly, facilitating an automated, precise evaluation.

 - **A 3D Multi-Stage Classification Model (MSC-QEI-Net)**: A novel multi-stage classification approach that leverages the assessments from individual raters.
 This model synthesizes the outputs into a continuous QEI by balancing the insights from multiple expert evaluations, ensuring a well-rounded and accurate measurement.